Sisodia alleges central agencies given list of 15 names by PM to file 'fake' cases against them | Politics

 ''You can send the CBI and the ED, we will welcome them,'' he said.

 ''I want to ask -- What did you get in the earlier raids?
-There are 12 cases against Satyendar Jain.
+There are 12 cases against (Delhi minister) Satyendar Jain.
 The CBI has raided my house and Chief Minister Arvind Kejriwal's office.
 Police raided CM's house and even entered his bedroom.
-What came out of those raids?'' he questioned.
+What came out of those raids,'' he questioned.

 ''There were 'fake' cases registered against 21 of our MLAs and the courts scolded the police for filing such cases.
 The Centre got the Shunglu Committee to scrutinise 450 files of our government but what came out of it.
 We have full faith in ourselves,'' he claimed.